himotoyoshi/carray/guides/users/01_creating_arrays.md

 # Creating arrays

+An array is made by naming two things: the data type of its elements and its shape.
+What the elements then hold is a separate question, and there are several answers — a constant, a value computed from the position of each element, a sequence, random numbers, or data you already have in some other form.

+This chapter takes them in that order, and ends with the conversions: changing the data type of an array, and turning something that is not a CArray into one.

+Everything made here is an **entity**: an array that owns the memory its values live in.
+An array can also own no memory of its own and read from another array instead — that is a view, and views are the subject of [Views](06_views.md).

 ## By shape and data type

 The basic constructor is a class method named after the data type.
 It takes the shape — one integer per axis — and returns an array of that shape.